michabirklbauer/instagram_downloader/README.md

 A python script to download public (and private) pictures, videos and albums from Instagram.

+## WARNING

+**Instagram deprecated their public API and this repository will not be maintained any longer.
+Programs/Scripts or parts of them do not work anymore!
+USE AT OWN RISK!**

 ## Requirements
 - Python (version 3.6 or higher)